KiwiSaver

 KiwiSaver is a New Zealand savings scheme which has been operating since 2 July 2007.
-Participants can normally access their KiwiSaver funds only after the age of 65, but can withdraw them earlier in certain limited circumstances, for example if undergoing significant financial hardship or to use a deposit for a first home.
+Participants can normally access their KiwiSaver funds only after the age of 65, but can withdraw them earlier in certain limited circumstances, for example if undergoing significant financial hardship or to use as a deposit for a first home.

 A policy initiative of the Fifth Labour Government of New Zealand (in office 1999–2008), KiwiSaver is governed by various Acts of Parliament, including the KiwiSaver Act 2006 (passed in September 2006).

-As at 31 March 2021, the Financial Markets Authority (NZ) reports $81.6 billion in assets is managed by KiwiSaver providers.
+As at 31 March 2023, the Financial Markets Authority (NZ) reports $93.7 billion in assets is managed by KiwiSaver providers.

+KiwiSaver has similarities to the brief New Zealand Superannuation Scheme (not to be confused with the modern NZ Super Fund) established by the Third Labour Government of New Zealand in 1974, scrapped 11 months later by the National Government led by Robert Muldoon.
+Like the New Zealand Superannuation Scheme was, KiwiSaver is a defined contribution rather than defined benefit approach to retirement savings.
+Unlike the New Zealand Superannuation Scheme, KiwiSaver accounts and investments are managed by private KiwiSaver providers.
+The scheme is not compulsory, and funds can be more easily withdrawn.

 Basic operation

 Anyone who is entitled to live in New Zealand indefinitely and who normally lives in New Zealand is entitled to join KiwiSaver.
 Those under 18 require parental consent to join.
+Participants choose to put their savings in one of several "approved savings schemes".
+They can only belong to one scheme at a time but can change schemes at any time.
+If they do not choose a scheme, and the participant is aged 18 or over, they will be assigned either to the employer's default scheme or to a government-selected default scheme.
+Each scheme offers several managed funds to invest the participants' savings in, with varying degrees of expected risk and return.

+Contributions are made up of three main components: